jonestimd/finances/README.md

 # finances
-Track finances in an SQL database.
+Track personal finances in an SQL database.